 Michael Hunt joined ReNeuron in 2001.
 Between 2005 and 2014 he served as its CEO, leading the business through its early development to its current position as one of the global, clinical-stage leaders in the regenerative medicine field.
 Prior to ReNeuron, he spent six years at Biocompatibles International plc (sold to BTG plc) where he held a number of senior financial and general management positions.
 His early industrial career was spent at Bunzl plc.
-He is a founding member and co-chair of the European Section of the Alliance for Regenerative Medicine (ARM) and sits on ARM’s Finance Committee.
+He is a founding member and co-chair of the European Section of the Alliance for Regenerative Medicine (ARM) and sits on ARM’s Board and Executive Committee.
 He also sits on the BioIndustry Association’s Cell & Gene Therapy Advisory Committee and its Finance and Tax Advisory Committee.
 He currently sits as a member of the Cell & Gene Therapy Catapult’s Advisory Panel.
 He read economics at University College London and qualified as a chartered accountant with Ernst & Young.

 Sharon Grimster joined ReNeuron in 2013 and was subsequently appointed as General Manager of the Wales facility in April 2015.
 Sharon has significant experience in pharmaceutical development, and she has a particular expertise in biologics manufacturing.